g-torr/percolation-grn/Readme.md

 - Section 3 contains a Mathematica notebook
 - Section 4 contains:
 	- lib: a folder with interal routines for python scripts
-	- macroscopic-cavity: a folder containing
+	- macroscopic-cavity: this folder compute the macroscopic cavity theory for type 1 networks.

 		- cavity.wls, which produces the files *.txt in this folder
 		- macroscopic_cavity.ipynb, which converts the text files into heatmaps

 	- pruning-aOC; percolation  on synthetic network:
 		- type_I: a folder for type I networks, it contains:
 			- perc_typeI.py: which run the percolation problem and create a .pkl file with output.
 			- type_1.ipynb which combines the simulation output with the theory from micrscopic-cavity folder